imoneoi/openchat/README.md

-# OpenLLMs: Less is More for Open-source Models
+# OpenLLMs: Less is More for Open-source Large Language Models

 OpenLLMs is a series of open-source language models based on supervised fine-tuning (SFT).
 We release two versions ([v1](#v1) and [v2](#v2)) models.
 Specifically, v1 uses only ~6K GPT-4 conversations directly filtered from the ~90K ShareGPT conversations, while v2 adopts cleaned ~80k ShareGPT conversations with a conditioning strategy and weighted loss.
 Despite our methods being simple, OpenLLMs has demonstrated remarkable performance.
 Our final vision is to develop an open-source and commercially available large language model, and we are still moving on.